Frequently Asked Questions

 Q: How do the volunteers get notified of a fire or medical call?

-A: Most of our volunteer firefighters only respond when they are staffing a fire station but each volunteer (as well as all other personnel) is provided access to a smartphone app to receive call information.
+A: All of our volunteer firefighters respond when they are staffing a fire station, but all firefighters are provided access to a smartphone app to receive call information.
 This system alerts the individual to an emergency by beeping when their apparatus is requested to respond to an emergency.
 After their smartphone app beeps, the dispatcher announces what trucks to respond, what type of call we are responding to, and where the call is located.

 Q: Does the fire department offer CPR training for citizens?